Baerthe/RedSrc/Architecture.md

 - Namespace: Entity
     - The entities that populate the game world.
 Entities are defined as pre-configured Godot Scenes (`.tscn` files).
     These scenes act as templates or "recipes".
 They are instantiated at runtime by the `EntityService`, often from an object pool for performance.
 This approach leverages Godot's highly optimized scene instantiation system.
+    - Entities are composed of multiple `Components`, each defining a specific aspect of the entity's behavior or characteristics.
+By mixing and matching components, a wide variety of entity types can be created without needing to write new code for each one.
+    - Using scene inheritance, common structures can be enforced while still allowing for flexibility and variation among specific entity types.
+This means building data-driven entities inside of the inspector, rather than coding them directly as resources or classes.
     - IEntity: Base interface for all entities.
         - GameEntity: The main entity node that repersents all objects that could appear in the game world.
 It can also serve as a simple data bus for its components.
         - MenuEntity: A specialized entity for menu items and UI elements.

     - Scene Inheritance for Structure and Variation:
         To enforce a common structure (e.g., all mobs must have health and physics), a "BaseMob.tscn" can be created.
 Specific mobs like a "Goblin" are then created as *inherited scenes* from this base.
 This guarantees the presence of required components while allowing for additional components and property overrides in the derived scene.
 This maintains the principle of composition while providing architectural strictness.